nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![CommandHistoryModelClassDiagram](images/commandhistory/CmdHistModelClassDiagram.png)

 ##### How Command History is Updated
-`Logic#execute()` triggers the update.
+`LogicManager#execute()` triggers the update.
 Only _after_ a command parses and executes successfully will that command's text be appended to the command history via `Model#appendCommandHistoryEntry()`.
 If either parsing or execution fails, then `CommandHistory` will be unchanged.
 The following sequence diagram shows this process pictorially using the example command `help`.